melipaolo/adm_hw4/README.md

-# ADM - Homework 4
+# ADM Homework 4 - Recommendation systems and clustering everywhere
 ## Group 20
 In this repository there are the solutions for the Homework 4:
 Andrea Polidori - 2143429